comm-2310-f19/ic01b-vaniab/README.md

 # Introduction to Me

 I don't know what you did with your branches.
-I'm going to look more into it next week.
-Something is off and I can't get them to merge correctly.
+I fixed it using the Desktop (command line would be easier, but wanted to see if I could do it with desktop).
+We need to figure out what you did though, b/c something was off.

 1. My name is Vania Barajas